SolidInvoice/docs/source/guide/getting_started/downloading.rst

     $ php composer.phar create-project csbill/csbill

 This will download CSBill into a directory called `csbill`, and will also install all the dependencies.
-If you encounter any issues while trying to install, please report the issues, or try to resolve them yourself.
+If you encounter any issues while trying to install, please submit a `bug report`_.

-The last step is to dump all the web assets and compile the Handlebars templates
+The last step is to install the Node packages and dump all the web assets

 .. code-block:: bash

-    $ php app/console assetic:dump -e prod
+    $ npm install
-    $ php app/console handlebars:compile -e prod
+    $ ./node_modules/.bin/gulp

 Using Git
 ---------